CarlozLozada96/manga-app/README.md

 ![Manga Heart 4](https://media.discordapp.net/attachments/1055486048953696408/1271540860932198451/image.png?ex=66b7b635&is=66b664b5&hm=8bb0aa12342066489645218237f0f23c4f655df891bf8ed4ecaf90d3c598954e&=&format=webp&quality=lossless&width=1421&height=676)

 # Manga Heart
 This is a Ruby on Rails application for managing manga collections, user comments, and admin functionalities.
-The app includes features like user authentication, role-based access control, comment editing, and more.
-As we want to provide you a better manga reading experience from THE HEART.
+The app includes features like user authentication, role-based access control, comment editing, and more, with the goal of providing you a better manga reading experience from THE HEART.

+Note: This is a non-profit application that makes use of the [MangaDex API] (https://api.mangadex.org), so there are limitation in viewing the image during live deployment, but otherwise there are no problems in viewing the images on the local machine.

 # Table of Contents
 - [Installation](#installation)